linuxmuster/linuxmuster-linbo7/README.md

 }
 ```
 For more examples see https://linux.die.net/man/5/wpa_supplicant.conf.
-After you have provided the file `wpa_supplicant.conf`, you have to invoke `update-linbofs` on the server to apply the changes to linbofs.
+After you have provided the configuration file, you have to invoke the command `update-linbofs` on the server to apply the changes to linbofs.
 In the last step you have to add an entry with the wifi adapter's mac address in the file `devices.csv`.
 Note that the hostname of the wireless client has to be different.
 Example:
 ```
 notebooks;nb-01;nbclass;4d:b6:a7:12:45:79;10.0.100.1;;;;classroom-studentcomputer;;1